HOME > Sustainability > Create New Value Through Products and Services > Initiatives on Continuously Utilizing LifeWear

 Recycle - Initiatives to recycle clothes

 We are promoting initiatives to recycle collected clothes into new clothes and deliver them to customers again.
 For example UNIQLO extracts down and feathers from collected down jackets and uses them as raw materials for new down jackets.
-The Recycled Hybrid Down Jacket, a product of the collaboration between UNIQLO and White Mountaineering announced in October 2024 uses 100% recycled down and feathers that have been regenerated using original down recycling technology developed in collaboration with Toray.
+For the 2025 product lineup, we used recycled down in several hybrid down jackets and coats available in Europe.

 In addition, for the official wear provided to the Swedish national team for the international sports event held in France in the summer of 2024, UNIQLO used a molecular recycling method for some collection items (materials with a high polyester content) collected from stores.
 This is the first time UNIQLO has recycled clothing donated by customers into fabrics used for brand new items.